cfigure/Lumiverse-prompt-viewer/README.md

 The default view presents generation metadata, optional OOC feedback, activated World Info, and each prompt message as a separate role-coloured block.

 Click a message header to collapse or expand it.
-Expanded blocks grow to fit their content instead of creating a fixed-height inner scroll area.
+By default, expanded prompt messages, generation metadata, activated World Info, and regeneration feedback grow up to 400px and then scroll within their section.
+Enable **Expand prompt blocks to full height** to remove these caps and display the complete contents.

 When regeneration feedback includes a rejected message, that rejected message starts collapsed.
-Expanding it also expands the enclosing OOC panel so the complete text is visible.
+Expanding it reveals the complete rejected message without creating a second nested scrollbar.
+With full-height expansion disabled, the enclosing regeneration feedback panel remains capped at 400px and provides the scrolling area.
+With full-height expansion enabled, the entire regeneration feedback panel grows to fit its contents.

 ### JSON view